campusrover/fiducial_pick_and_place/README.md

 This is where we can use the `fixed_marker` frame we mentioned above to "anchor" the coordinate frames of both the fiducial and the camera.

 After all, we know where the `fixed_marker` frame is in the real world:
 4.35 inches to the starboard side of the center of the base of the robot.
-Further, as mentioned above, we have aligned the taped fiducial such that its frame overlaps exactly with the `fixed_marker` frame.
+Further, as mentioned above, we had aligned the taped fiducial such that its frame overlaps exactly with the `fixed_marker` frame.

-So we can take the transform from the taped fiducial to the camera, provided by `aruco_detect`, and apply its translation and rotation to the `fixed_marker` frame, to deduce the location of the camera.
+So we can take the transform from the taped fiducial to the camera (provided by `aruco_detect`) and apply its translation and rotation to the `fixed_marker` frame, to deduce the location of the camera.

-This, effectively, is what the `camera_frame_broadcaster.py` file does, in publishing a frame for the camera as a child of the `fixed_marker` frame, by using the transform from `fiducial_0` to `usb_cam`.
-The result can be seen below.
+This, effectively, is what the `camera_frame_broadcaster.py` file does.
+For it publishes a frame for the camera as a child of the `fixed_marker` frame, using the transform from `fiducial_0` (the taped fiducial) to `usb_cam`.

+The result is visualized below.
 Notice how the position of the `fiducial_0` frame, given by `aruco_detect`, overlaps with that of the `fixed_marker` frame.

 <p align="center">